islomar/islomar.github.io/_pages/my-talks-and-workshops.md

 ## TALKS

 ### **How a real-life software/product engineering team works** (2025)
-- _Where_: Internal talk for students at [Zakey](https://zakey.team/){:target="_blank"}{:rel="noopener noreferrer"}, an amazing initiaive to support Palestinian tech graduates
+- _Where_: Internal talk for students at [Zakey](https://zakey.team/){:target="_blank"}{:rel="noopener noreferrer"}, an amazing initiative to support Palestinian tech graduates
 - [Slides](https://speakerdeck.com/islomar/product-engineering-team-works){:target="_blank"}{:rel="noopener noreferrer"}
 - _Topics_: SDLC (Software Development Life Cycle), Product management, software development, cross-functional teams, iterative development
-- _Description_: I was honoured to be invited to talk to a group of fresh graduates, most of them with few or no professional experience at all, so my goal was to have a high-level introduction to the overall end-to-end process of software development (mostly focused on a product).
+- _Description_: I was honoured to be invited as a guest speaker to talk to a group of fresh graduates, most of them with few or no professional experience at all, so my goal was to have a high-level introduction to the overall end-to-end process of software development (mostly focused on a product).
 Some of the topics covered (all of them hypersimplified) were:
   - Software development process from a 10.000 foot view (big picture)
   - How a team decides what to work on: things like OKR, KPI, priorization, product management, etc. (in a very basic and superficial way)
   - How the team got organized and our ownership end to end, our day by day